CBEP-SoCB-Details/PortlandHarborToxics/Analysis/PAHs_handling_NDs.md

 highly correlated.
 The question is, how do we best handle the non-detects.
-Often in environmental analyses, non-detects are replaced by zero, by the detection limit, or by half the detection limit, but none of those conventions rests on strong statistical principals.
+Often in environmental analyses, non-detects are replaced by zero, by the detection limit, or by half the detection limit, but none of those conventions rests on strong statistical principles.
 We instead implement a method that estimates the (unobserved) value of non-detects using a conditional mean of censored observations derived from a maximum likelihood procedure.